 “This is not about energy.
 It’s about how to interface with the nervous system.
 The points aren’t points of invisible chi.
 They are nerves and blood vessels,” she said.

 Robinson also is working to set standards for the treatment.

 “People can decide.
 This gets absorbed into every organ of the body,” she said.
 “An animal doesn’t have that choice.
 We can’t ask pet if they want the treatment.
 We don’t always know if it’s helping,” she said.

 Dr. Bonnie Wright, a board certified anesthesiologist in pain control who has been treating pets with acupuncture for the past five years and works at the Fort Collins Emergency Veterinary Hospital, said acupuncture is a profound way to provide pain relief for animals.

-Using acupuncture taps into the body’s own pain relieving chemistry, she said.
+Using the treatment taps into the body’s own pain-relieving chemistry, she said.